matheusmisumoto/quote_of_the_day/README.md

-# Quote of the day app
+# Quote Of The Day App

 An app written in Flutter that generates famous quotes.